 Making Cinnamon Rolls with the Tangzhong technique (aka Japanese milk bread) and a bread machine is the answer to your dilemma.

 No worries if you don’t have a bread machine.
 See directions in the notes of the recipe for using a stand mixer or mixing by hand.

 To be clear.
 Nothing beats a fresh-out-of-the-oven cinnamon roll.
 But unless you have ten hungry kids waiting to devour them before the icing sets, these are wonderful for savoring all weekend.

 Why oh-so-soft and moist cinnamon rolls are the BEST:

 The shelf-life of these homemade Cinnamon Rolls mixed up in your bread machine is longer than most because the dough is mixed together using the Tangzhong technique.

-This means they are appropriately ooey-gooey with a lighter, flakier, and more buttery texture.
-Counterbalance all that sweetness with the pungent but not overpowering flavor of cinnamon with the tiniest pinch of ground cloves.
+They are appropriately ooey-gooey with a lighter, flakier, and more buttery texture.
+Counterbalance all that sweetness with the spicy but not overpowering flavor of cinnamon with the tiniest pinch of ground cloves.

 What’s different about the method of mixing with the Tangzhong technique?

 Begin by making a paste mixture using half of the milk and 3 tablespoons flour.

 This variation is called the Tangzhong technique.
 I use the microwave for cooking the paste because it’s quick.
 However, if you prefer, heat the milk and flour mixture on the stove.